Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Conclusions and discussions

 \section{Conclusions and discussions}

-By using the coarse-grained function, defining the deformation as the displacement of the suspended particles from equilibrium, and evaluating the local quantities on the surface of the impactor, we are able to separate the viscous and elastic forces acting on the impactor and evaluate their contributions.
-We observe increases in viscosity and density around the impactor immediately after impact.
-Then, by looking at how $F_{\rm el}$ depends on depth $z$, we propose an empirical expression with five fitting parameters (onset of elastic force $z_{\rm on}$, position of maximum elastic force $z_{\rm me}$, position $z_{\rm cut}$ where the initial mechanical energy $E$ becomes completely dissipated, spring constants $k$ and $k^{\prime}$), two of which ($z_{\rm me}$ and $z_{\rm cut}$) can be obtained from the equations of motion and energy of the impactor.
-Alternatively, we also solve the equation of motion of the impactor when the elastic force is linear with depth, treating the elastic force as a perturbation to the dominant viscous force, which agrees well with the simulation results before the suspensions start to relax.
-To mimic the hopping motion, we discussed the impact of the foot-spring-body system on the top of dense suspensions.
-Our model agrees well with the simulation results, and we found a lower tendency for hopping and multiple rebounds at higher spring stiffness $k_s$ and low initial velocity $u_0$.
+Using the coarse-grained method and the virtual deformation of the suspended particles from unstable to equilibrium positions, we evaluate the viscous and elastic forces acting on the impactor.
+We found increases in viscosity and density around the impactor right after impact.
+We confirmed that the elastic force acting on the impactor $F_{\rm el}$ exists even in the absence of percolating clusters of suspended particles.
+The behavior of $F_{\rm el}$, which depends on depth $z$, can be expressed as an empirical equation with five fitting parameters (onset of elastic force $z_{\rm on}$, position of maximum elastic force $z_{\rm me}$, position $z_{\rm cut}$ where the initial mechanical energy $E$ becomes completely dissipated, spring constants $k$ and $k^{\prime}$).
+Using this $F_\mathrm{el}$ with $F_\mathrm{vis}=- 3 \pi \eta_{\rm eff} \dot{z} |z|$ we obtain the reduced equation.
+The solution of the reduced equation is almost equivalent to that for the full set of equations of LBM-DEM.

+Finally, to mimic walking on a liquid, we studied the impact of the foot-spring-body system on the top of dense suspensions.
+Our reduced model for this system agrees well with the results of the LBM-DEM simulation.
+We confirmed that multiple bounces are suppressed as the spring stiffness $k_s$ between the body and foot increases and the initial velocity $u_0$ decreases.

-Our simulation method can be extended to capture the time evolution of the sinking intruder in dense suspensions, where oscillations and slip-stick motions have been observed \cite{vonkann2011}.
+We expect that our method is applicable to the sinking process of an intruder in dense suspensions, where oscillations and slip-stick motions have been observed \cite{vonkann2011}.
 However, such a sinking process is beyond the scope of this paper.
-Relatedly, little is known about the relaxation process of hardening suspensions after impact, where our current perturbation approach fails and our toy model can only give a rough approximation ($F_{\rm el}=0$ when $z>z_{\rm cut}$) and ignores the actual relaxation process of the suspensions \cite{maharjan2017,cho2022,barik2022}.
+Relatedly, little is known about the relaxation process of hardening suspensions after impact \cite{maharjan2017,cho2022,barik2022}.
 Future studies should focus on this relaxation phenomenon of dense suspensions under impact.